thisis239141495/thisis239141495.github.io/_pages/about.md

 Ultimately, I seek to design learning-based decision-making systems that are not only mathematically and algorithmically efficient, but also deployable, adaptive, and impactful in real-world, human-centric domains.

 In personal life, I am passionate about playing soccer and tennis, solving sudoku and GeoGuessr, and photographing.
-I am proudly an Arsenal fan since I was 10.

 Publications